 Local workers - Method of travel to work - All industries

-Within Glenelg Shire, the have a lower proportion of people using public transport to get to work than Victoria.
+Within Glenelg Shire, there is a lower proportion of local workers using public transport to get to work than Victoria.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for Glenelg Shire is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.